FINANCIAL AID RATE69%

 Admission Requirements & Details

 The admission details below may give you an idea of the applicants Brigham Young University accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any college credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting into Brigham Young University.
+The details may include application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted

 Brigham Young University has a total student population of about 34,000.
 The enrollment breakdown by academic level is 17% enrolling as graduate students and 91% as undergraduate students.

 The items listed below are for informational purposes only and may not represent current tuition, fees, and expenses.

 - Tuition is estimated to be around $6,400 per year for in-state and nonresident students

 - The estimated tuition for part time students is around $300 to $360 per unit